 A Glug of Oil

-Moroccan Chicken Tagine with Dates and Honey
+Moroccan Chicken Tagine with Dates

 We all loved his idea of using something other than water to dissolve Knorr Stock Pots.

-Even if I do say so myself, the result was something truly delicious, chicken in a lightly spiced and slightly jammy rich and thick sauce.
+Even if I do say so myself, the result was something truly delicious, chicken in a lightly spiced and slightly jammy, rich and thick sauce.

-Of course, you don't have to buy a Tagine, you can use a lidded casserole dish instead.
-But I'm obsessed with Tagines!
-I especially love my Emile Henry Tagine.
+Of course, you don't have to buy a Tagine; you can use a lidded casserole dish instead.

 Moroccan